devonfae/devonfae.github.io/index.md

 ## Welcome!

 Hi!
 My name is Devon, and I'm a freelance translator with more than ten years of experience.

 In my time as a translator, I've worked with a variety of media including short stories, television, musicals, tabletop RPGs, and video games, but the bulk of my experience has been with manga.

+I have a strong grasp of English, and render dialogue in a natural, read-out-loudable style.

 ### My work